seoklab/alphafold/README.md

                  fasta_paths [fasta_paths ...]

 positional arguments:
-  fasta_paths           Paths to FASTA files, each containing one sequence.
+  fasta_paths           Paths to FASTA files, each containing a prediction
+                        target that will be folded one after another.
+If a FASTA file contains multiple sequences, then it will be folded as a multimer.
+Paths should be separated by commas.
 All FASTA paths must have a unique basename as the basename is used to name the output directories for each prediction.

 optional arguments:
   -h, --help            show this help message and exit